 2013: BSc Honours, Rhodes University, South Africa.
 Research focusing on the role of livestock movements in livestock-predator interactions alongside Hwange National Park, Zimbabwe.

-2010-2012: BSc in Zoology and Mathematical Statistics, Rhodes University, South Africa.
+2010-2012: BSc with majors in Zoology and Mathematical Statistics, Rhodes University, South Africa.

 A Rocha, a biodiversity conservation NGO with a Christian ethos

 Society for Conservation Biology

 Booth H, Arias M, Brittain S, Challender DWS, Khanyari M, Kuiper T, Li Y, Olmedo A, Oyanedel R, Pienkowski T and Milner-Gulland EJ (2021) “Saving Lives, Protecting Livelihoods, and Safeguarding Nature”: Risk-Based Wildlife Trade Policy for Sustainable Development Outcomes Post-COVID-19.
 Front.
 Ecol.
 Evol.
 9:639216. doi: 10.3389/fevo.2021.639216

 Kuiper, T., Masse, F., Kavhu, B., Ngwenya, N.A., Milner-Gulland, E.J.
 (2020).
 Ranger perceptions of, and engagement with, monitoring of elephant poaching.
 People and Nature 3(1).
 Available here

 Kuiper, T., Kavhu, B., Ngwenya, N.A., Mandisodza-Chikerema, R., Milner-Gulland, E.J., 2020.
 Rangers and modellers collaborate to build and evaluate spatial models of African elephant poaching.
 Biological Conservation 243, 108486. https://doi.org/10.1016/j.biocon.2020.108486